 Whichever foundation products you choose, you should think they look good and they feel good.
 Foundation usually comes with a money-back guarantee.
 Be fussy about your foundation.
 Get the right foundation to bring out the color and tone of your skin while keeping acne under wraps.

-If you have black skin, the only time you need sunscreen is when you are using a skin lightener, a peel, benzoyl peroxide, or a Retin-A production like tretinoin topical or Renova.
+If you have black skin, the only time you need sunscreen is when you are using a skin lightener, a peel, benzoyl peroxide, or a tretinoin topical product like Retin-A or Renova.
 Most of the time you don’t need sunscreen at all.
-If you have brown or Asian skin, you definitely need sunscreen when you use skin rejuvenation products, and to protect your sun from midday summer sun.
+If you have brown or Asian skin, you definitely need sunscreen when you use skin rejuvenation products, and to protect your skin from midday summer sun.
 If you have fair skin, you may need sunscreen all summer long and sometimes even in the winter, especially when you are exposed to glare from snow or ice.

 Sunscreen protects your skin7, but certain sunscreen ingredients can make acne-prone skin break out.
 Ingredients that won’t make your skin break out include:

 Any other sunscreen ingredients can make blemishes break out on your skin when your skin produces excess oil.

 If you have acne and you want to use blushes, chances are you will get a better result with a cream blush applied over foundation.
 Liquid blushes are applied to bare skin.
 They are an easy way to treat large areas of skin, but they make large pores look larger, especially if you have recently gotten rid of whiteheads or blackheads.